 Physical therapy isn’t just for adults.
-Countless children and young people between the ages of 0-18 have benefited from pediatric physical therapy.
-Here are some of the conditions that we work with.
+Countless children and young people ages 5-18 have benefited from pediatric physical therapy.
+Here are some of the conditions that may qualify for regular visits.

 - Sports Injuries